 Most real estate businesses (61%) choose errors and omissions policies with a $1 million per-occurrence limit and a $1 million aggregate limit.
 Another 26% choose policies with a $500,000 per-occurrence limit and a $500,000 aggregate limit.

-High-risk professionals, such as title abstractors, typically pay more for errors and omissions insurance than real estate agents.
 In professions where work mistakes can have serious financial repercussions for a client, such as a title abstractor overlooking a zoning restriction on a property, you may find yourself paying more for this policy.
 The cost varies significantly among real estate professionals.

 Among real estate businesses that purchase workers’ compensation insurance with Insureon, 31% pay less than $400 per year and 75% pay less than $800 per year.
 The cost depends on the number of employees and the level of risk involved with their jobs, among other factors.